All Products

 qwen3-vl-embedding

-Supports 33 major languages, including Chinese, English, Japanese, Korean, French, and German
+Supports 33 major languages, including Chinese, English, Japanese, Korean, French, and German.

-JPEG, PNG, WEBP, BMP, TIFF, ICO, DIB, ICNS, SGI (URL or Base64 supported)
+JPEG, PNG, WEBP, BMP, TIFF, ICO, DIB, ICNS, and SGI (URL or Base64 supported).

-MP4, AVI, MOV (URL only)
+MP4, AVI, and MOV (URL only).

-Independent multimodal embedding models
+Independent multimodal model

 Model